An improved example for an autoconvolution inequality: Introduction

 Trivially, we have $c \leq 1$.
 In \cite[Section 5]{MartinOBryant}, it was conjectured that $c = \frac{\log 16}{\pi} \approx 0.88254$ with the optimizer being the function $f = (2x)^{-1/2}1_{0 < x < 1/2}$.
 In \cite{MatolcsiVinuesa}, Matolcsi and Vinuesa found a step function $f$ with 20 steps giving $c \geq 0.88922$.
 They however still believed that $c < 1$.
 See also O'Bryant's question on MathOveflow \cite{MathOverflow} and its responses for further discussion.
 It should be noted if one removes the assumption that $f$ is nonnegative, then it was shown in \cite[Section 5]{deDiosPontMadrid} that the smallest constant is 1 (and so no improvement over H\"{o}lder's inequality is obtained).

-In May 2025, AlphaEvolve \cite{AlphaEvolve} gave a step function $f$ with 50 steps supported in $[-1/4,1/4]$ yielding $c \geq 0.8962$.
+In May 2025, AlphaEvolve\footnote{Google Deepmind's AlphaEvolve is an evolutionary coding agent that uses large language models and automated evaluators to generate, test, and evolve algorithms.} \cite{AlphaEvolve} gave a step function $f$ with 50 steps supported in $[-1/4,1/4]$ yielding $c \geq 0.8962$.
 Our main result is the following improvement over AlphaEvolve's bound (which in fact we found in November 2024, before we were made aware of AlphaEvolve's example).
 Unlike the function found in AlphaEvolve using large language models, our function was found using gradient based methods.
 It would be interesting to see if AlphaEvolve can further improve lower bounds for $c$.

-\begin{thm} We have $c \geq 0.901562$.
+\begin{thm} We have $c \geq 0.901564$.
 That is, there a function $f$ such that

 More explicitly we take $f = \sum_{n = 0}^{574}v_{n}1_{[n, n + 1)}$ where the $\{v_n\}$ are given in Appendix \ref{coeff}. \end{thm}

 In Section \ref{setup}, we discretize the problem of estimating \eqref{obj}.
 In Section \ref{graphs}, we give graphs of $f$ and $f \ast f$ and compare the result here with that by Matolcsi and Vinuesa and AlphaEvolve.
 Finally, in Section \ref{desc}, we describe the algorithmic method we used to find the example in Theorem \ref{main}.
 Python and Mathematica code used for this project can be found at \url{https://github.com/zkli-math/autoconvolutionHolder}.